rainer-viirlaid/inbank-assignment/README.md

 # Endpoint

-The endpoint for requesting a loan offer is `/loan`
+The endpoint for requesting a loan offer is:  POST `/loan`

 The request body should have the following format:
 ```json